 Make sure you’ve added at least two keyboard layouts.
 Remember that keyboard layouts are different from input languages.
 Open the Control Panel and go to Control Panel > Clock, Language, and Region > Language, and click Advanced settings in the side bar.

 In the Advanced Settings window, scroll down to the ‘Switching input methods’ section and click ‘Change language bar hot keys.’

 The ‘Text services and Input Languages’ window will open.
 Here you can see the shortcut for switching between input languages, and below it, you can see the different layouts you’ve added.

 Select a layout and click ‘Change Key Sequence…’.
 Check the ‘Enable Key Sequence’ box and record the shortcut.
 You can use the modifier key Ctrl, or Ctrl+Shift, or Left Alt+Shift combined with a number key 1-0.
 Select a keyboard shortcut and click ‘Ok’ and then click ‘Apply.’

 All you need to do now to switch keyboard layouts is type the corresponding keyboard shortcut that you’ve associated with it.

-The options for keyboard shortcut for changing the input language are limited and you might just be better off sticking to the default one.
+The options for keyboard shortcuts for changing the input language are limited, and you might just be better off sticking to the default one.